Jack Wilshere was 16 years old when he made his Arsenal debut, and plenty of fans will have fond memories of the academy graduate.

 The Russian international scored six goals for the Gunners before the end of the season, including a famous quadruple against Liverpool, and had 31 by the time he left north London.

-The Portuguese under-21 international spent most of the last decade in Germany, racking up more than 150 league appearances in the third tier for Preußen Munster and Hansa Rostock.
+The Portugal Under-21 international spent most of the last decade in Germany, racking up more than 150 league appearances in the third tier for Preußen Munster and Hansa Rostock.

 He’s now back in Colmar in France, the town of his birth, playing fifth-tier football a stone’s throw from Arsene Wenger’s birthplace of Strasbourg.

-Fonte’s one and only appearance for Arsenal, who he joined as a 16-year-old in 2006, was as a lat substitute for Carlos Vela in a 3-0 League Cup victory over Wigan.
+Fonte’s one and only appearance for Arsenal, who he joined as a 16-year-old in 2006, was as a late substitute for Carlos Vela in a 3-0 League Cup victory over Wigan.

 The Leytonstone-born defender is turning out for Maidstone United these days, in case you were wondering.